 Freed AI supports documentation across multiple medical specialties, though it was originally built with a primary care focus.
 The platform handles common specialties reasonably well, though clinicians in highly specialized fields may find that the AI requires more post-generation editing compared to specialty-tuned alternatives.

-What Freed AI Does Well
+What the Freed AI Scribe Does Well

 Simplicity and ease of setup.
 This is Freed AI's defining advantage.
 A clinician can download the app, create an account, and begin using the tool in under five minutes.
 There is no IT department to involve, no EHR integration to configure, and no multi-week onboarding process.
 For solo practitioners and small practices without dedicated technical staff, this matters enormously.